Oklahoma City police say 5 officers shot knife-wielding man

-OKLAHOMA CITY (AP) - Five Oklahoma City police officers opened fire on a knife-wielding man, killing him after he repeatedly refused officers’ commands to drop the weapon, police said Monday.
+OKLAHOMA CITY (AP) - Five Oklahoma City police officers opened fire on a knife-wielding man, killing him, after he repeatedly refused officers’ commands to drop the weapon, police said Monday.

 Officers were responding to a separate domestic assault call Sunday night when they encountered Samuel Lanham, 50, carrying a large knife, according to a narrative of the incident released by police.